felipe-m/tutorial_freecad_wb/tut_fwb_3.md

         self.edgeLabel = QtGui.QLabel("Cube's edge length (mm)")
 ```

-Next, the spin box, where we also set the default value, and a suffix for the units
+Next, the spin box, where we also set the default value, and a suffix for the units (milimetres)

 ```python
         self.edgeValue = QtGui.QDoubleSpinBox()